 For example, a single member Nevis LLC must file IRS Form 8832 to be a “disregarded entity” although domestic LLCs are “disregarded for tax purposes by default.”
 People should consult their CPA regarding the filing tax reporting forms after setting up a Nevis LLC.

 Limited Liabilities Companies for Asset Protection

 A limited liability company (LLC) is a popular business planning tool.
 Most investors and business owners use the LLC (instead of Subchapter S corporations) as the preferred legal entity.
 Asset protection attorneys also use the LLC as a legal tool for domestic asset protection planning.
-Membership interests in a limited liability company are not exempt from execution or attachment by judgment creditors, but Florida law gives creditors limited remedies against a debtor’s LLC interest.
+Membership interests in an offshore company are not exempt from execution or attachment by judgment creditors, but Florida law gives creditors limited remedies against a debtor’s LLC interest.